Find food that fits your pet’s needs

-Keeping your dog active will not only keep him entertained and exercised – and less likely to act up – it also helps the two of you form a much stronger bond.
+Keeping your dog active will not only keep them entertained and exercised – and less likely to act up – it also helps the two of you form a much stronger bond.
 Your dog will relish the attention, and you’ll both keep fit, too!
 Feel free to try a variety of games and dog-friendly sports to keep you both entertained – maybe even something out of the ordinary like bikejoring, French Ring Sport, lure coursing, carting, or Treibball.
 Always play it safe: use safe well-fitting equipment (especially for activities involving speed or pulling extra weight, such as carting or drafting) and consult your vet before starting anything strenuous.

 Feed the right food

 Ask your vet about the best food to feed your puppy or dog.
-You need to consider your dog’s age, lifestyle, breed and general activity level carefully before choosing his food.
+You need to consider your dog’s age, lifestyle, breed and general activity level carefully before choosing their food.
 Large and small breed puppies have different needs when it comes to growing up and growing old, and puppies should not be fed adult dog food.
-Be sure to support your dog’s individual needs properly throughout his life by giving him the precise nutrition he needs at each stage.
+Be sure to support your dog’s individual needs properly throughout their life by giving the precise nutrition they need at each stage.

 Watch the waistline

 Helping your dog to avoid getting fat – or even a bit chubby – is one of the best things you can do to support his overall physical and emotional health.
 Overweight or obese dogs can have a shorter lifespan than their healthy weight pals, and they often have a reduced quality of life as well.
 Keeping your dog at his ideal weight will help him stay active and healthy longer, and will help him better participate in fun family time with you.
 If your dog has already packed on some extra padding, help them shed it by asking your vet for advice on the best food for safe and effective weight loss.